-If your goal isn’t in-keeping with your beliefs, values and personal standards, then you will struggle to follow-through with your plan.
+If your goal isn’t in keeping with your beliefs, values and personal standards, then you will struggle to follow-through with your plan.
 And if you’re unable to follow-through, then you have absolutely no hope in the world of achieving your goal.
 After all, you can’t just “wing-it”.
 Things don’t just happen randomly.
-Things happen when there’s purpose and a plan behind each and every action.
-And this purpose and plan only comes to light when you take the time to clarify the goals you would like to achieve.
+Things happen when there is a purpose and a plan for each and every action.
+And this purpose and plan only come to light when you take the time to clarify the goals you would like to achieve.

 Clarify Your Goals

 Before you lay down any kind of plan, it’s absolutely paramount that you specify what exactly it is that you would like to achieve.
 After all, you can’t specify a course of action if you have no specific destination in mind.

 This goal that you are about to set must, however, be in keeping with who you are.
 It must be aligned with your beliefs, values, lifestyle, and personal legend (your life’s purpose).
 Furthermore, it must support the person you are today, while also being congruent with the person you seek to become.